Project Overview

 Potential Impacts

-Traffic control measures are currently in place along Day Avenue and the NIDA Laneway to safely manage increased vehicle movements associated with the delivery of material, plant and equipment, as well as the ongoing removal of bulk material.
+Traffic control measures are currently in place along Day Avenue and the NIDA Laneway to safely manage increased vehicle movements associated with the delivery of materials, plant, and equipment, as well as the ongoing removal of bulk material.

-Dust mitigation strategies are in place, including the use of water carts as needed to manage dust during increased demolition activities.
+Dust mitigation measures are in place, including the use of water carts as required to manage dust during periods of increased demolition activity.